tenseisoham/Agentic-contextful-chatbot-without-Langchain/README.md

 [![Architecture](./assets/architecture.JPG)](./assets/architecture.JPG)

-This repository contains my submission for the AI Agent Assignment, designed to demonstrate the implementation of a cryptocurrency chatbot with Together AI's LLaMA 3.1 8B model.
+This repository contains a mini project, designed to demonstrate the implementation of a cryptocurrency chatbot with Together AI's LLaMA 3.1 8B model.
 The agent fetches live cryptocurrency prices, handles multilingual user queries, and maintains conversational context across sessions.

 ---